Bertie2011/DataPackChecker/README.md

 ### Setup & Creating Rules
 1. Create a new .NET Core Class Library project (and solution) in Visual Studio.
 2. Each project will end up being a .dll file, so use multiple projects to avoid creating one big .dll file.
 That way users can pick their rules a little more precise and not waste time on loading rules they don't want.
-3. Either create a new gitignored folder or a symbolic link in the solution folder.
-Use this folder to access a download of the [Data Pack Checker](https://github.com/Bertie2011/DataPackChecker/releases).
-This folder will later be referred to as **`<DPC>`**.
-   > It's important that the folder is **located within the git repository**.
-Otherwise specifying relative paths might be more difficult.
-Absolute paths cannot be used by multiple developers and can reveal sensitive information about folder structure.
-4. Download the Shared.dll file from this repo and place it in the solution folder.
+3. Download the Shared.dll file from this repo and place it in the solution folder.
-5. Right click `Project` > `Add` > `Reference...` > `Browse...` and select the .dll file.
+4. Right click `Project` > `Add` > `Reference...` > `Browse...` and select the .dll file.
 A relative path is saved, so collaboration isn't a problem.
-6. Create classes subclassing from `CheckerRule`.
+5. Create classes subclassing from `CheckerRule`.
 Besides required overriding of abstract members, there are also virtual members you might want to explore and override.
    > Note that each rule is executed in its own thread, so your code **must be thread-safe**.
 As a rule of thumb, your rule should be stateless.
 This means that your rule does not save any data and one run cannot be influenced by another run

 ### Running
+1. Create a new gitignored folder or symbolic link in the solution folder.
+Use this folder to access a download of the [Data Pack Checker](https://github.com/Bertie2011/DataPackChecker/releases).
+This folder will later be referred to as **`<DPC>`**.
-1. Go to `Project` > `Properties` > `Build Events` > `Post-build event command line`, enter the following commands and make it only run if project output is updated:
+2. Go to `Project` > `Properties` > `Build Events` > `Post-build event command line`, enter the following commands and make it only run if project output is updated:
 ```Batchfile
 xcopy "$(TargetDir)\$(TargetName).dll" "..\<DPC>\Rules" /Y /D /I
 ```
 > Note: The $(var) syntax is supported by Visual Studio and will work as-is.
-Only replace the `<DPC>` with the folder name containing the Data Pack Checker.
+Only replace the `<DPC>`.
-2. Create a data pack and a config file to test your rule.
+3. Create a data pack and a config file to test your rule.
-3. Go to `Project` > `Properties` > `Debug` and select `Executable` in the `Launch` dropdown.
-4. Specify `..\<DPC>\<executable>` in `Executable` and `..\<DPC>` in `Working directory`.
+4. Go to `Project` > `Properties` > `Debug` and select `Executable` in the `Launch` dropdown.
+Then specify `..\<DPC>\<executable>` in `Executable`, `..\<DPC>` in `Working directory` and `-f ..\Arguments.txt` in `Application arguments`.
-   > The hint in the textbox indicates that you should use an absolute path, which will also be the result of clicking the `Browse...` button.
-However, it is important to enter a **relative path**, since it will end up in version control and should work for any developer.
+   > It is important to enter **relative paths**, since it will end up in version control and should work for any developer.
-5. Specify the application arguments, which are passed to the executable.
+5. Create a gitignored `Arguments.txt` file in the parent directory of `<DPC>`, which should be the solution folder.
+The arguments (single line) will be passed to the executable.
 A couple examples:
 ```Batchfile
 -o -l
 -o -i <identifier>